 Regional Transit Element

-NFRMPO staff is currently updating the Regional Transit Element with an expected completion of October 2018.
-For more information, read about the 2045 Regional Transit Element process.
+The NFRMPO Planning Council adopted the 2045 Regional Transit Element on November 1, 2018.
+For more information, read about the 2045 Regional Transit Element.

-The 2040 Regional Transit Element (2040 RTE) is the current guiding document for transit in the region.
-Through collaboration with the three large transit agencies and TAC, in addition to public input, NFRMPO staff recommended three connections for further study:
+The 2045 Regional Transit Element (2045 RTE) is the current guiding document for transit in the region.
+Through collaboration with the three large transit agencies and TAC, in addition to public input, NFRMPO staff recommended five corridors for further study:

-In addition, the 2040 RTE recommended additional service and investment along the US 287 corridor.
-These recommendations are also based on the transit portion of the NFRMPO’s 2040 Regional Travel Demand Model, and the North Front Range Transit Vision Feasibility Study.
-Read more about the 2040 RTE.
+In addition, the 2045 RTE recommended combining the Coordinated Plan with the RTE, ensuring equitable investment, maintaining the Transit Development Program (TDP), and expanding education.
+These recommendations are based on the transit portion of the NFRMPO’s 2040 Regional Travel Demand Model, and the North Front Range Transit Vision Feasibility Study.
+Read more about the 2045 RTE.

 The City of Loveland Transit (COLT) system is operated by the City of Loveland’s Public Works Department.
-COLT’s fixed-route service runs from 6:48 a.m. to 6:40 p.m., Monday through Friday and from 8:48 a.m. to 5:40 p.m. on Saturday, with one-hour headways.
-Paratransit and senior door-to-door service is available during the same hours for eligible passengers.
-Three routes provide service from two main transfer centers: Orchards Shopping Center and the South Transfer Center on 8th Street.
+COLT’s fixed-route service runs from 6:38 a.m. to 6:48 p.m., Monday through Friday and from 8:38 a.m. to 5:38 p.m. on Saturday, with half-hour to one-hour headways.
+Paratransit is available during the same hours for eligible passengers.
+Five routes provide service from two main transfer centers: Loveland Food Bank and the South Transfer Center on 8th Street.
 The City of Loveland also provides funding for the FLEX service between Fort Collins, Longmont, and Boulder.

 Greeley-Evans Transit (GET) is operated by the City of Greeley and provides fixed-route, paratransit services, and Call-N-Ride, to the public within Greeley, Garden City, and Evans.
 Service to Evans and Garden City is provided through an Inter-governmental Agreement (IGA).
 All University of Northern Colorado students are able to ride free with their ID.